Halikan: Archaeological findings

 During further excavations some other finds were discovered, e. g. necropolis tumuli (burial mounds) along the ancient road that led to Halikan, a number of clay artifacts (plates, bowls, oil lamps, pots etc.), as well as several pottery kilns for items for everyday use.
 Artifacts belonging to the fine, luxurious ceramics of reddish color called terra sigillata (Lat. terra sigillata="sealed earth") were not made in Halican, but delivered from more distant areas of the Roman Empire (e. g.
 Apennine Peninsula and the province of Gaul (Gallia) - today's France).
 It was produced using a special technique from purified clay extracted from deposits rich in iron oxide.

 Among other types of finds, numerous metallic artifacts were excavated, such as bronze and iron arrows, parts of iron knives, pewter and bronze sleigh bells, iron and bronze keys, silver and bronze clips (fibulae), bronze needles and pins, bronze tweezers, iron nails, then part of a glass bottle with a handle, and many others.

 In 1985, research was reduced and later temporarily stopped completely.
 It was only in 2002 that they were continued, and it was undoubtedly defined that this ancient Roman settlement had a particularly developed pottery activity, including the firing of clay products.
 Research was more intensive between 2015 and 2018, as the archeologists tried to determine dimensions of the ancient town.
-Recently, the site has been closed.
+After that the site has been closed.